 You Can Use Your IRA to Start a Business with ROBS

 Using an IRA to buy or fund a business is not a prohibited transaction as long as you use the correct vehicle for that money to fund the business.
-If you want to use an IRA to start or buy an active business, Rollovers for Business Start-ups (ROBS) is a strong option.
+If you want to use an IRA to start or buy an active business, Rollovers as Business Startups (ROBS) is a strong option.

 ROBS is not a loan or a self-directed IRA, and it does not trigger a taxable event.
 It’s also important to note that ROBS is not a tax loophole — it’s a legal way to fund a business using your retirement funds.
 Here’s a look at the steps that make using an IRA to start a business possible via ROBS funding:

-ROBS funding allows new and seasoned small business owners to use an IRA to fund a business without having to worry about prohibited transactions or loan payments.
-And because you’re not working within the rules and regulations of self-directed IRAs, you can launch a fully operating active business as an owner that allows you to draw a salary.
+ROBS funding allows new and seasoned small business owners to use their personal funds in an IRA to fund a business without having to worry about prohibited transactions or loan payments.
+And because you’re not working within the rules and regulations of self-directed IRAs, you can launch a fully operating, active business as an owner who is able to draw a salary.

-If you’re looking to utilize the funds in an IRA to grow your business while also continuing to grow your retirement funds, learn more about ROBS funding today.
+For prospective business owners looking to utilize the funds in an IRA to grow their business while also continuing to grow their retirement funds, learn more about ROBS funding today.
 It’s a smart business idea to use your retirement account funds from your IRA to start your business with ROBS!